uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 ### Arrays

-Let's say you are writing a task application (_just how did I come up with that example?_) and you need to store a bunch of tasks.
+Let's say you are writing a task application (_how did I come up with that example?_) and you need to store a bunch of tasks.
 You could of course declare a separate variable for every task like this:

 ```js